Effect of uniaxial magnetic anisotropy on charge transport in a junction with a precessing anisotropic molecular spin

 \section{Results}

-Now we analyse the behaviour of the charge current $I_L$, noise power $S_{LL}$, and Fano factor $F=S_{LL}/e|I_L|$ as functions of the uniaxial magnetic anisotropy parameter $D$, bias voltage $eV=\mu_{L}-\mu_{R}$, and Larmor frequency $\omega_L$ (magnetic field $B$), focusing on the influence of the tuning anisotropy parameter $D$ on the transport properties of the system.
-In particular, it will be shown that the anisotropy parameter $D$ can contribute to the controlling and reducing the noise power.
-One should emphasize that the shot noise is the result of the competition between the positive (or zero) contribution coming from the correlations of currents with the same spins, and negative (or zero) contribution of correlations between charge currents with opposite spins.
+Now we analyse the behaviour of the charge current $I_L$, zero-frequency noise power $S_{LL}$, and Fano factor $F=S_{LL}/e|I_L|$ as functions of the uniaxial magnetic anisotropy parameter $D$, bias voltage $eV=\mu_{L}-\mu_{R}$, and Larmor frequency $\omega_L$ (magnetic field $B$), focusing on the influence of tuning the anisotropy parameter $D$ on charge transport properties of the system.
+In particular, it will be shown that the anisotropy parameter $D$ can contribute to controlling and reducing the noise power, especially via quantum interference effects, that occur at resonant conditions $\mu_{\xi}=\epsilon_i$, and manifest themselves as Fano-like peak-dip (dip-peak) features in the noise $S_{LL}$.